College Entrance Exams

 - Not all schools are test optional at this point.
 Please check your specific college’s policy to determine if testing is required.

 - If you take the SAT or ACT and submit your scores to colleges, those scores could be used as a part of the admissions review process.
 High scores could help you be more competitive for admissions and scholarship awards.
-Click below to see how some popular colleges are utilizing SAT/ACT scores.
+Visit the admissions and scholarship websites of colleges you are interested in to determine how they are utilizing SAT and ACT scores.

 - Certain scholarships may still require test scores as a part of their award criteria.
 Do your research when applying for scholarships to make sure you meet all the required criteria.